Some of the Biggest Victories Against the Oil & Gas Industry

 All employers are responsible for creating a safe workplace by mitigating risks.
 To prevent accidents, there are strict rules entitling derrick workers to proper protective gear and safety training.
 Unfortunately, companies regularly disregard workplace safety regulations, resulting in burn injuries, expensive medical bills, or even death.

 A key issue is that companies typically hire contractors to operate these wells.
-Contractors don’t get mandated safety training and protocols created for each job site.
-As a result, many people operating these rigs are putting themselves at extreme risk; hand injuries among subcontractors made up 1 in 4 of all serious injuries in the oil and gas industry.
+Contractors don't get mandated safety training and protocols created for each job site.
+As a result, many people operating these rigs are at extreme risk; hand injuries among subcontractors made up 1 in 4 of all serious injuries in the oil and gas industry.

 When our Dallas land rig explosion lawyers investigate an incident, we often contend with multiple defendants—none of whom take responsibility for what happened.
 Fortunately for our clients, we've overcome this issue many times before.